PabloGP88/SurviveGA/README.md

-# SurviveGA - evolutionary simulation through genetic algorithms
+# SurviveGA – Evolutionary Simulation Through Genetic Algorithms

-SurviveGA is a research project developed as part of the MSc Computer Games Technology program at Abertay University in Dundee, within the class MAT501 – Applied Mathematics and Artificial Intelligence.
+SurviveGA is a research project developed as part of the **MSc Computer Games Technology** program at **Abertay University**, within the module **MAT501 – Applied Mathematics and Artificial Intelligence**.

+---

-Project Description
+## Project Description

-SurviveGA is an evolutionary simulation platform that models the emergence of survival behaviors through genetic algorithms and natural selection principles.
-The system simulates a population of autonomous agents that must learn to navigate complex environments containing beneficial resources, hazardous zones, and dangerous obstacles—all without explicit programming of survival strategies.
+**SurviveGA** is an evolutionary simulation platform designed to model the emergence of survival behaviours using **genetic algorithms** and **natural selection** principles.
+The system simulates a population of autonomous agents that must learn to navigate an environment containing beneficial resources, hazardous zones, and dangerous obstacles—without being explicitly programmed with survival strategies.

+---

-Core Concept
+## Core Concept

-At its foundation, SurviveGA explores how simple organisms can evolve sophisticated survival behaviors over multiple generations through the mechanisms of:
+SurviveGA examines how simple organisms can evolve increasingly sophisticated survival behaviours across generations through:

-Selection pressure from environmental hazards and resource availability
+- **Selection pressure** from hazards and resource availability

-Genetic crossover combining successful traits from parent agents
+- **Genetic crossover** that combines successful traits from parents

-Random mutation introducing behavioral diversity
+- **Random mutation** introducing behavioural diversity

-Elitism preserving the most successful adaptations
+- **Elitism** preserving the most successful agents

-Unlike traditional pathfinding or navigation systems, agents are not given explicit instructions on how to survive.
-Instead, each agent possesses a unique genetic code—a sequence of movement directions—that determines its behavior throughout its lifetime.
-Agents that successfully locate food while avoiding dangers achieve higher fitness scores, making them more likely to pass their genetic traits to subsequent generations.
+Agents do not receive direct instructions.
+Each agent carries a **genetic sequence** encoding its movement patterns.
+Agents that locate food and avoid danger achieve higher fitness scores, increasing their likelihood of passing on their traits.

+---

-Evolutionary Mechanics
+## Evolutionary Mechanics

-The simulation operates on generational cycles where:
+The simulation proceeds in generational cycles:

-A population of agents executes behaviors encoded in their DNA
+1. Agents perform behaviours determined by their DNA.

-Fitness scores accumulate based on interactions with the environment
+2. Fitness scores accumulate based on environmental interactions.

-High-performing agents are selected as parents for the next generation
+3. High-performing agents are selected as parents.

-Offspring inherit genetic material through two-point crossover
+4. Offspring inherit genetic material through **two-point crossover**.

-Random mutations introduce novel behaviors and prevent local optima
+5. **Random mutations** introduce new behaviours and prevent local optima.

-The cycle repeats, allowing complex survival strategies to emerge
+Through repeated cycles, increasingly effective survival strategies emerge naturally.

+---

-Research Applications
+## Research Applications

-SurviveGA serves as a testbed for studying:
+SurviveGA provides a controlled environment for studying:

-Emergent behavior arising from simple rules and selection pressure
+- **Emergent behaviour** arising from simple rules and selective pressure

-Adaptive strategies in multi-objective environments (approach food, avoid danger)
+- **Adaptive strategies** in multi-objective environments

-Population dynamics and the balance between exploration and exploitation

-Evolutionary convergence toward optimal survival behaviors
+- **Population dynamics**, including exploration, exploitation, and convergence
+- **Evolutionary optimisation** of survival behaviours

+---

 The role of mutation rates in maintaining population diversity